 We all take time to perform countless tiny tasks every week.
 What happens when those tasks get so piled up that they become a burden?
 Let’s find out…

 No matter how small or large your operation is, you probably have hundreds of small tasks that only take just a few minutes out of your day.
-On their own, these manual tasks don’t appear to be huge time-wasters.
-However, when they accumulate, they may end up wasting a full hour.
+These manual tasks don't appear to be huge time-wasters on their own.
+However, when they accumulate, they may waste a full hour.

 What falls into these time-wasters?
-Well, it can be anything from small tweaks to your ecommerce platform, to running email campaigns and sending follow-up messages to your customers.
+Well, it can be anything from minor tweaks to your ecommerce platform to running email campaigns and sending follow-up messages to your customers.
 All of these tasks, when taken lightly, can become dangerous.

-In fact, these small tasks can destroy your productivity and hinder the growth of your business.
-As Deloitte recommends, you have to avoid wasting time on insignificant tasks and focus all of your attention on fundamentally improving your operation.
+These small tasks can destroy your productivity and hinder the growth of your business.
+As Deloitte recommends, you must avoid wasting time on insignificant tasks and focus all your attention on fundamentally improving your operation.

 That's where automation comes into play.
 In this article, we're going to talk about the following three things: